-With the increase in mental health issues in New Zealand and the demand this places on our services, we need to work across primary care, DHB and NGO services to provide effective and efficient talking/psychological therapies that meet the full spectrum of a service user’s needs.
+With the increase in mental health issues in New Zealand and the demand this places on our services, we need to work across primary care, DHB and NGO services to provide effective and efficient talking/psychological therapies that meet the full spectrum of people’s needs.

 Rising to the Challenge requires services to introduce a planned stepped-care approach to meeting mental health and addiction needs across primary care, DHB and NGO services.
 The plan focuses on expanding access to evidence-informed psychological therapies in primary care.
 For the primary and specialist workforce, there is a focus on being able to identify and address mental health and addiction needs and deliver brief, effective, evidence-informed psychological therapies.